michellemwangi01/Stark-Banque/README.md

 ## Author & License

-This project is authored by and licensed to `MichelleMwangi`.
+This project is authored by and licensed to `&copy; 2023 MichelleMwangi All rights reserved.`.